Callumgander/CourseNotes/Intro to React v5.md

 The first argument in useEffect() is the callback function, what is the second argument?
 - A list of dependencies, it is compulsory otherwise you'll get errors.
 Whenever any of these dependencies are updated, useEffect will call the callback function

+What can you not do with hooks?
+- Error boundaries

+What does context do?
+- provide application level state that all components can access
+- mostly replaces Redux